Malavita02/Gut-Brain-Axis_Project/README.md

 ## Contents
 - **Images**: This directory contains four images related to the project, which are referenced in the paper.
-- **Paper**: The paper directory contains the PDF version of the research paper detailing the experimental design, methodology, and findings.
+- **Paper**: The paper directory contains the PDF version of the project paper detailing the experimental design, methodology, and findings.
 - **Pump_Controller_Example**: This Python script (`pump_controller_example.py`) provides an example of integrating the pumps and microcontroller into the experimental paradigm.
 It demonstrates how to control the activation and deactivation of the pumps during the experiment.
 - **Experiment_Protocols**: This directory includes two Python files (`stress_food_reward.py` and `stress_food_reward_lastrun.py`) that represent the experiment protocols used in the study.
 These files incorporate the pump controller functionality into the experimental design.

-## Usage
-- The `pump_controller_example.py` file can be used as a reference for integrating the pump controller functionality into a experimental paradigm.
-- The experiment protocols (`stress_food_reward.py` and `stress_food_reward_lastrun.py`) provide a starting point for conducting similar experiments with the pump controller implementation.
-You can modify these files according to your specific requirements and experimental design.

 ## Requirements
 To run the scripts and utilize the pump controller functionality, ensure you have the following dependencies installed: